osteele/arduino-pwm-explorer/README.md

 This is a pair of programs for the Arduino and Processing, to help students develop an understanding of Pulse Width Modulation (PWM).

+The Arduino sketch uses a software to control the onboard (and, optionally, an external) LED.

+The Processing sketch simulates an oscilloscope that displays the current PWM waveform, using serial data from the Arduino sketch.

 ## Instructions

 Wire an Arduino to a couple of pots, as described in `pwm_explorer.ino`.
 Upload